 Sex is a natural way of keeping your endocrine system stimulated and boosting your T levels.10 With a lack of sex, your body is missing out on the opportunity for these natural surges in testosterone.

 In fact, simply having an erection can quickly boost your testosterone levels.
 And yes, this also works for elderly men.
 One study showed that elderly men who had more sex also had higher testosterone.

 Female Hormone Mimickers

-Female hormone mimickers (exenoestrogens) are found almost everywhere: from skincare and personal care, to household cleaning and outdoor products.
+Female hormone mimickers (xenoestrogens) are found almost everywhere: from skincare and personal care to household cleaning and outdoor products.
 In addition, they are found in our food – commercially raised meats and poultry, soy products, flax seed, as well as food wraps and plastics.

 These feminizing chemicals mimic estrogen, which of course limits your body’s production of testosterone.

 In one study, atrazine, a feminizing chemical in a commonly used weed killer, affected animals at doses as small as 0.1 parts per billion.11 Be cautious around such products and choose organic meats and natural body care products.

 One inescapable influence on your testosterone level is aging.
 According to the Mayo Clinic, “Testosterone peaks during adolescence and early adulthood.
 As you get older, your testosterone level gradually declines – typically about 1-3% a year after age 25.”12